jeodom17/fitness_Tracker-X/README.md

 ## Installation

 No installation required.
-Just go to [https://github.com/jeodom17/fitness_Tracker-X](https://github.com/jeodom17/fitness_Tracker-X) to use.
+To use, go to: [https://github.com/jeodom17/fitness_Tracker-X](https://github.com/jeodom17/fitness_Tracker-X)

 ## Features

 The Workout Tracker has the following features:

 - Create new workouts or add to the most recent one
-- Add 'Cardio' or 'Resistance' exercises with a variety of details
+- Add 'Cardio' or 'Resistance' exercises.
 - View graphs of the total duration and total weight lifted for the seven most recent workouts
 - All data stored in a remote MongoDB